datawithRakshith/Python_MoviesIndustry_EDA/README.md

 ![image](https://github.com/user-attachments/assets/f43da6d7-0f6c-4e5a-8f17-56ca2e49208f)

-**Question 6 Conclusion:** We recommend that Microsoft take into consideration the rating of the movie based on the genre and target audience.
-If making animation movies, it is wise to stick to a G or PG rating, otherwise PG-13 is the sweetspot.
-In terms of runtime, there is little correlation in terms of overall profitability.

 ## Question 7: Sticking to our analysis of Net Profit and Profit Margin, what should Microsoft determine to be the baseline for sustainable success?

 This analysis will require the use of the `studiobudgets_df dataframe`.
 We first drop non-pertinent rows so that we can just focus on the studio performance.
 As we've done with other analyses, we use `groupby` and select the median as the primary measure of central tendency.